mainsail-crew/crowsnest/README.md

 - rtsp - v4l2rtspserver with Multiprotocol Support\
   active maintained by [Michel Promonet](https://github.com/mpromonet) \
   [v4l2rtspserver on github](https://github.com/mpromonet/v4l2rtspserver)

+  The services mentioned above will be installed when the Crowsnest installation script runs.

 More Services will come in the (hopefully, near) future.